- Add Rating Stars to your Saleforce Lead and Contact layouts

-New lead created from Email Plugin: When an email is sent through a Pardot Plug-in to a prospect that does not exist in Pardot, the prospect will be created in the Pardot account where the Sending User has a log-in with the same email address they are using to send the email.
+New lead created from Email Plugin: When an email is sent through a Pardot plugin to a prospect that does not exist in Pardot, the prospect will be created in the Pardot account where the sending user’s log in email address matches the email address they are using to send the email.

-“Send to Pardot” button: If a user creates a new lead or contact in salesforce.com and clicks the “Send to Pardot” button at the top of the lead’s or contact’s record, the prospect will be created in the Pardot account where the user has a log-in.
-To clarify, a user can only be in one Pardot account with a given email address and after the user sets their Pardot profile to sync with their salesforce.com log-in, Pardot knows to create any leads from the “Send to Pardot” button in that Pardot account.
-Since administrator users in the parent account have access to both Pardot accounts, the parent administrator user will create the new lead in the Pardot account that the user is currently logged into.
+“Send to Pardot” button: If a user creates a new lead or contact in Salesforce and clicks the “Send to Pardot” button at the top of the lead or contact record, the prospect will be created in the Pardot account in which the user exists.
+To clarify, a user can only be in one Pardot account with a given email address, and after the user sets their Pardot profile to sync with their Salesforce username, Pardot knows to create any leads from the “Send to Pardot” button in that Pardot account.
+Since administrator users in the parent account have access to both Pardot accounts, the parent administrator user will create the new lead in the Pardot account that they are currently logged in to.

-Automatically creating prospects in Pardot when they have been created in salesforce.com: Our feature of automatically creating a prospect in Pardot when a lead or contact is created in salesforce.com was not designed for salesforce.com accounts syncing with multiple Pardot accounts.
-We do not recommend checking this box when setting up your salesforce.com connector.
+Automatically creating prospects in Pardot when they have been created in Salesforce: Our feature of automatically creating a prospect in Pardot when a lead or contact is created in Salesforce was not designed for Salesforce accounts syncing with multiple Pardot accounts.
+We do not recommend checking this box when setting up your Salesforce connector.

-“Send salesforce.com campaign to Pardot List” option: If a user creates a salesforce.com campaign and clicks “Send campaign to Pardot list”, the prospects will be added to the Pardot list in the Pardot account where the user has a log-in.
-Similar to above, Pardot knows which account the user was created in and which Pardot account is syncing to their salesforce.com user profile.
-Because administrator users in the parent account have access to both Pardot accounts, the parent administrator user will push the salesforce.com campaign to the Pardot account that the user is currently logged into.
+“Send Salesforce campaign to Pardot List” option: If a user creates a Salesforce campaign and clicks “Send campaign to Pardot list”, the prospects will be added to the Pardot list in the Pardot account in which the user exists.
+Similar to above, Pardot knows which account the user was created in and which Pardot account is syncing to their Salesforce user profile.
+Because administrator users in the parent account have access to both Pardot accounts, the parent administrator user will push the Salesforce campaign to the Pardot account that they are currently logged into.